 By Christoph Steitz and Tom Käckenhoff

-A solution for the steel business, closely tied to Germany’s industrial history, is seen as the centrepiece of Thyssenkrupp CEO Miguel Lopez’s strategy to turn the sprawling group into a holding.
+A solution for TKSE, which is closely tied to Germany’s industrial history, is seen as the centrepiece of Thyssenkrupp CEO Miguel Lopez’s strategy to turn the sprawling group into a holding.

-Such efforts have already seen the company divest and separately list its electrolyser and warship divisions, lifting Thyssenkrupp’s stock price despite a tough macroeconomic environment for the car-parts-to-materials firm.
+Efforts to streamline have already seen Thyssenkrupp divest and list its electrolyser and warship divisions, lifting Thyssenkrupp’s stock price despite a tough macroeconomic environment.

 ($1 = 0.8411 euros)